raamana/neuropredict/README.md

                         Number of repetitions of the repeated-holdout cross- validation.
 The larger the number, the better the estimates will be.
+  -a ATLASID, --atlas ATLASID
+                        Name of the atlas to use for visualization.
+Default: fsaverage, if available.
 ```

 # Dependencies
  * numpy
  * scikit-learn
+ * pyradigm
+ * nibabel